dogeystamp/dots/README.md

 chezmoi init dogeystamp/dotfiles --apply
 ```

-Currently, a legacy `dotinstall.sh` is also available that installs the dotfiles as symlinks.

 After, install some packages.
 A list is provided in the `programs` file.
 This list encompasses all packages needed for a full system, including utilities and games.
 Feel free to pick and choose which packages you want.